-As the nation addresses the spread of Coronavirus disease (COVID-19) in our country, the NAFC understands that Free and Charitable Clinics and Charitable Pharmacies are at the frontlines of community health care needs and concerns.
-As concerns over the Coronavirus increase, the NAFC has compiled an updated list of resources regarding the disease spread, preparedness and prevention for our members.
+As the nation addresses the Coronavirus disease (COVID-19) pandemic, the NAFC understands that Free and Charitable Clinics and Charitable Pharmacies are at the frontlines of community health care needs and concerns.

 Coronavirus Updates and Resources